LHY1007/Liu-Hanyu.github.io/_pages/cv.md

 **Project title:** Recognition of ST Segment Changes in Wearable Electrocardiograms
 * Implemented code, drafted the research report and did the final oral defense;
-* Won Second Prize at national level.
+* Won Second Prize at national level;
+* Won first place in preliminaries and second place in finals.

 ### 2023 “JJ World” Chinese College Students’ Computer Games Competition - The 17th Chinese Computer Games Championship
 <p align="right">Aug., 2023</p>

 **Project Title:** Shao Guang Dot and Boxes
 * Implemented code, drafted the research report, and operated the program in field game;
-* Won Second Prize at national level.
+* Won Second Prize at national level;
+* Won first place in preliminaries and fourth place in finals.